ABOUT

 I’m Nicolette van Bree — founder of The Curious Rebel.

-I’ve spent years working with women who’ve “done everything right”
+I’ve spent years working with women who have “done everything right”

-and still feel held back in their bodies.
+and still feel held back in their own bodies.

 What I’ve learned is this: